About

 The Code Feels Messy, but I Can't Really Explain Why That Matters

 This is definitely not how I would've structured this project, but it's hard to argue with what it did, since it seems capable of making whatever changes I ask for.
-As an example, there are five HTML files, each having a ton of duplication (e.g. in the head).
+As an example, there are several HTML files, each having a ton of duplication (e.g. in the head).
 Normally, I'd factor that out, but since the AI can correctly make changes across all the files, there doesn't seem much point in creating an abstraction that's just for me.

 The site's main nav "should" be a parameterized include, but it's just duplicated.
 Whenever I added or changed pages, the AI updated all the copies.
 I eventually asked it to write a test that the navs were indeed the same.
 It's hard to argue DRY applies here.